An Arizona Trucking Accident Can be Severe and Fatal

 Most large corporations have a “black box” on all trucks with data generated by the engine’s operating system.
 The data is relevant in proving the performance of the vehicle and driver.
 All information must be downloaded immediately, or the data could be lost.
 It’s critical to act quickly to obtain all the information.

 The company may attempt to convince the accident victim that they will give them a “good settlement.”
-They may make an offer directly to the victims, knowing that an offer negotiated through a law firm could be much larger for the victim.
+They may make an offer directly to the victims, knowing that an offer negotiated through a law firm could be more significant for the victim.
 Trucking companies and their insurers have a team of professionals on their side, dedicated to protecting the company interests, regardless of possible fault.

 Arizona Lacks Trucking Regulations